-Switch to Windows desktop mode.
 Locate the icon in the notification area and right-click on this icon.
-Select Recording Devices.
+Select Recording devices.

-On the Recording tab, right-click on an empty space and select Show Disabled Devices.
+On the Recording tab, right-click on Stereo Mix item and select Enable.
+Then set it as the default device. (if you do not see Stereo Mix, right-click on an empty space and select Show Disabled Devices.)